I-87 - Connecting Raleigh to Norfolk, VA

 Route Type: 4-lane Highway Length: 4.6 Miles Status: Not Interstate Standard Upgrade Project Funded: Yes

-As with the previous segment, the remaining length of US 17 north to the Virginia Border had funds for an upgrade project removed from the 2020-2029 STIP and not restored since.
-The pavement rehabilitation project, I-6026, from Segment 18 would cover this segment as well, but more work would be needed to bring this segment up to interstate standards.
 The Study recommends 2 alternatives.
 The first alternative is to upgrade US 17 to interstate standards using the existing bridge over the Dismal Swamp.
 A service road would be provided to the east of US 17 for local business access.
 At the current intersection with McPherson Road the US 17 alignment would shift east and a partial cloverleaf interchange would be built to allow access to the Dismal Swamp Canal Welcome Center, the current US 17 would become a connector to the Welcome Center.
 The service road would continue north to the Virginia border.
 The second alternative is more complicated.
 It would involve the same alignment with a new interchange at McPherson Road as the first alternative but the service road would be built further east to intersect local residential streets.
 It would also involve building, at the McPherson Road interchange, a 7-mile connector road traveling east between US 17 and NC 168 that would be routed through farm, forest and swamp lands.
 The estimated cost for the first alternative is $75.8 million while it is $125 million for the second.
 While the NC 168 connector is not part of the approved route for I-87, some have suggested the interstate use it so it can access the VA 168 toll freeway to Chesapeake.
-Both the Elizabeth City-Pasquotank County Economic Development Commission and Pasquotank County Board of Commissioners adopted resolutions against the second alternative.25
+Both the Elizabeth City-Pasquotank County Economic Development Commission and Pasquotank County Board of Commissioners adopted resolutions against the second alternative.26

 NCDOT has 30 years from the future interstate designation to make the necessary upgrades.
 Therefore, it could be a long time before the entire route can be signed a full interstate.
 Also how receptive Virginia is to building its section might determine the length of construction for US 17.
-Both studies have no timetable for construction but uses forecasts of 2040 traffic counts in the Level of Service estimates for each alternative.30
+Both studies have no timetable for construction but uses forecasts of 2040 traffic counts in the Level of Service estimates for each alternative.32

 Photos along the Route of I-87